keithbuhler/keithbuhler.github.io/index.md

 <img src="/images/greene5.jpeg" alt="Transform by changing" hspace="30px" align="right" width="40%">

-I am currently a doctoral candidate in philosophy at the University of Kentucky.
-My research centers on contemporary analytic virtue ethics and ethical naturalism.
+I am currently finishing up my doctorate in philosophy at the University of Kentucky.
+My research centers on virtue ethics and the dialogue between religion and naturalism.

-In the classroom, I've been successfully helping learners of all ages to change and flourish for more than 8 years.
+I've been a full-time educator for more than eight years, where I've successfully helped learners of all ages to change and flourish.
 I use humor and immersive Socratic dialogue to create a friendly yet rigorous learning environment.

-Click around to [read more about me](/about) or [peruse my curriculum vitae.](/cv)
+You can read [more about me here](/about) or [peruse my curriculum vitae.](/cv)

 Explore my [courses](/teaching) and [research.](/research)